HQ-17: Development

 In 1996, China ordered 14 Tor-M1 missile systems from Russia, delivered under contract in 1997.
 In 1999, another contract for 13 Tor-M1 systems was signed between Russia and China.
 Delivery of the systems took place in 2000.

-Around 2000, China sought to license-produce the Tor-M1 missile system locally, however, Russia reportedly refused.
+Around 2000, China sought to license-produce the Tor-M1 missile system locally; however, Russia reportedly refused.
 As a result, China decided to reverse-engineer the missile system.

 The HQ-17 was incorporated into Chinese army service around early 2013.
 The system's existence was confirmed by the Chinese military in 2015.
 An export variant, called FM-2000, was displayed at the Zhuhai Airshow in 2018.
+In 2019, during China's 70th anniversary parade, the HQ-17A wheeled variant was publicly unveiled.

 Design

 The HQ-17 features various improvements over the Tor-M1 system.
 The HQ-17 incorporates an indigenous all-terrain tracked launch vehicle, a new identification friend or foe (IFF) antenna on top of the search radar, an electronically scanned array radar for better performance against jamming, and the ability to datalink with other Chinese systems.

 A typical HQ-17 air defense battery consists of one command vehicle, 4 missile launch vehicles, 2 NG-80 reloading vehicles, 2 NG-80 ammunition transport vehicles, and other support vehicles.
 Although a battery of the HQ-17 usually operates independently, it can also receive data-linked targeting data from surveillance radars.

 The HQ-17 is designed to keep up with mechanized troops like tank battalions to provide air cover on the move, as well as protect critical military premises.